SamuelCochrane/samuelcochrane.github.io/_drafts/how-to-connect-powerbi-to-a-tabular-api-and-why-you-shouldn-t.md

 ***

-I say "why you shouldn't" because, as we'll learn, doing a direct connection like this is a series of problem-solving activities based around overcoming the inherent limitations of PowerBI.
+I say "why you shouldn't" because, as we'll learn, doing a direct connection like this is a series of problem-solving activities based around overcoming the inherent limitations of PowerBI by creating PowerQuery functions ourselves.

 ## The basics: getting data